When is the next green and amber list update announcement?

 When will the green list be reviewed and updated?

 The lists are expected to be updated “every three weeks”.
-The next review is likely to happen on or around 4 August, with changes coming into effect at some point next week.
+The next review is likely to happen on 25 August, with changes coming into effect at some point the following week.

 Amendments to the lists will be informed by public health advice, including the Joint Biosecurity Centre’s assessment of the latest data.